Isaac Basire: Early life

-Basire was born, according to Anthony à Wood, in Jersey.
+Basire was born, probably at Rouen in Normandy, or, according to Anthony à Wood, in Jersey.
 His full name was Isaac Basire de Preaumont, but he dropped the latter part of the name when he settled in England.
 His father was a Protestant, and belonged to the lowest order of French nobility.
 Little is known of his early years, but at sixteen he was sent to school in Rotterdam, and two years later (1625) he removed to Leyden University.
 At Leyden he published (1627) a disputation which he had held there, De Purgatorio et Indulgentiis.

 In about 1628 Basire settled in England, and in 1629 he received holy orders from Thomas Morton, then Bishop of Lichfield and Coventry, who soon afterwards made him his chaplain.
 In 1632, Morton was translated to Durham, and Basire accompanied him there.
 In 1635 he married Frances Corbett, a member of an old Shropshire family.
 In 1636 the University of Cambridge conferred upon him the degree of B.D., in compliance with the royal mandate, and appointed him one of the university preachers through England and Ireland.
 In the same year Bishop Morton bestowed upon him the rectory of Egglescliffe, near Yarm.

 In 1640 he was made D.D., and in 1641 chaplain extraordinary to King Charles I. In 1643 he was collated by Bishop Morton to the seventh stall in Durham Cathedral, and in 1644 to the Archdeaconry of Northumberland with the rectory of Howick annexed.
 These were, for the present, merely nominal appointments, for in consequence of the civil war both the duties and emoluments were in abeyance.
 In 1645 the rich living of Stanhope became vacant; it was in the gift of the Bishop of Durham, but Morton, "oppressed and overawed by the terrors of the rebels, durst not dispose of it".
 It therefore lapsed to the crown, and the king gave it to Basire, who was then in attendance upon him as chaplain at Oxford; this also, of course, was only a nominal preferment.

-In 1646 Basire, who as royal chaplain had markedly identified himself with the king's cause, was seized upon at Egglescliffe and taken to Stockton Castle.
+In 1646 Basire, who as royal chaplain had markedly identified himself with the king's cause, was seized at Egglescliffe and taken to Stockton Castle and his livings were sequestered.
 On his release he was "forced by want of subsistence for himself and his family" to go abroad, leaving his wife and children to live upon the so-called "fifths", which "were paid by sixes and sevens, or rather by tenths and twelfths", and upon the small sums which Basire conscientiously remitted to them whenever he possibly could.
-Mrs. Basire, however, found a kind friend in Dr. Busby, who had been most intimate with her husband, and who frequently expressed himself under great obligations to him for spiritual counsel.
-When Basire went to London he always stayed with Dr. Busby at Westminster, and he placed his eldest son under the doctor's charge at an unusually early age.
+Mrs Basire, however, found a kind friend in Richard Busby, who had been most intimate with her husband, and who frequently expressed himself under great obligations to him for spiritual counsel.
+When Basire went to London he always stayed with Busby at Westminster School, and he placed his eldest son under the doctor's charge at an unusually early age.